dsozdanoski/active_admin_importable/README.md

 The Import button should now appear.
 Click it and upload a CSV file with a header row corresponding to your model attributes.
 Press submit.
 Profit.

+   active_admin_importable_with_end_block

+This has the same function as the active_admin_importable but the block is executed at the end of the parsing loop.
+When a block is given the data is collected in an array and the block is called with that array once istead of calling it for each row.

 ## Custom Import Behavior

 Need to do something special with the import? active_admin_importable accepts an optional block that will be called on each row, replacing the default functionality ( calling create! on the associated model).
 The associated model and a hash of the current row will get passed into the block.
 For example: